 This manual has been prepared for your information and understanding of the policies and procedures of Leech Lake Tribal College.
 Please read it carefully.
 Upon completion of your review of this manual, sign the statement below, and return it to your supervisor (or other designated individual) by the due date.
 A copy of this acknowledgment appears at the back of the manual for your records.

-I,, have received and read a copy of the Leech Lake Tribal College Personnel Policies which outlines the policies and procedures of Leech Lake Tribal College, as well as my responsibilities as an employee.
-I have familiarized myself with the contents of this manual.
-By my signature below, I acknowledge, understand, accept and agree to comply with the information contained in the Personnel Policies Manual provided to me by Leech Lake Tribal College.
-I understand this manual is not intended to cover every situation which may arise during my employment, but is simply a general guide to the policies and expectations of Leech Lake Tribal College.
+I, , have received and read a copy of the Leech Lake Tribal College Personnel Policies which outlines the policies and procedures of Leech Lake Tribal College, as well as my responsibilities as an employee.

+By signing below, I confirm that I have carefully reviewed the Personnel Policies Manual.
+I understand and agree to abide by the policies and procedures outlined in this document.
+I acknowledge that this manual serves as a general guide and may not address every potential employment situation.
+I agree to comply with all applicable policies and procedures during my employment at Leech Lake Tribal College.

 I understand that the Leech Lake Tribal College Personnel Policies Manual is not a contract of employment and should not be deemed as such.

-(Employee signature) Date:
+Employee signature

+Date